 These sleeves come in a very ordinary skin tone color and are specially measured for each woman.
 Carolyn and countless

 other women must wear these compression sleeves for their rest of their lives.

-Wear, Inc.® is committed to helping make
+Warrior Wear, Inc.® is committed to helping make

 to simply make the best of a bad situation.

-Make the best of every situation!
+Make the best of every situation

 Monday, November 12, 2012

 the Other Shoe To DropWaiting for a related announcement or event to occur